Eye Movement Desensitization and Reprocessing (EMDR) Therapy for Addiction

 The process of closure concludes the session by preparing you for what to do in case of disturbing symptoms.4 Its goal is to minimize the likelihood of those symptoms occurring.4

-Each targeted memory must get fully reintegrated with positive thoughts to overcome the symptoms that previously found root in the negative experience.4 Throughout EMDR therapy you can expect to cycle through the 8 phases multiple times.4
+Each targeted memory must be fully reintegrated with positive thoughts to overcome the symptoms that previously found root in the negative experience.4 Throughout EMDR therapy, you can expect to cycle through the 8 phases multiple times.4

 What Are the Benefits of EMDR?

 However, EMDR does not only address the past.
-It is also useful for current situations that cause distress and can develop skills and attitudes that help you react differently in future situations.3
+It is also useful for current situations that cause distress and can help you develop skills and attitudes that enable you to react differently in future situations.3

-One of the greatest benefits of EMDR therapy is how quickly it works.
-Multiple studies have found that people heal in a few months from conditions that would have previously taken years to overcome.3 With EMDR, your road to recovery could be given a head start.
+One of the greatest benefits of EMDR therapy for addiction is how quickly it works.
+Multiple studies have found that people heal in a few months from conditions that would have previously taken years to overcome.3 With EMDR, your road to recovery could be easier to navigate.

 EMDR for Drug and Alcohol Addiction

-Childhood trauma is often found in the stories of people who suffer from substance use disorders.5 Studies show that people who suffer “adverse childhood events” (ex: violence, divorce, abuse, death of a loved one) are 2–4 times more likely to start using substances at an early age.5 And early substance use increases your risk for addiction.5 In fact, nearly two-thirds of people who use injection drugs suffered abusive or traumatic childhood events.5
+Childhood trauma is often found in the stories of people who suffer from substance use disorders.5 Studies show that people who suffer “adverse childhood events” (ex: violence, divorce, abuse, death of a loved one) are 2–4 times more likely to start using substances at an early age.5 Early substance use increases your risk of addiction.5 Nearly two-thirds of people who use injection drugs suffered abusive or traumatic childhood events.5

-Additionally, many individuals develop substance use disorders as a coping mechanism for mental illness, stress from other events, or other life problems.6 By healing from any co-occurring disorders that may contribute to your substance use at the same time you treat your substance use disorder, you can greatly increase your chance of long-term change.6
+Additionally, many individuals develop substance use disorders as coping mechanisms for mental illnesses, stress from other events, and other life problems.6 By healing from any co-occurring disorders that may contribute to your substance use at the same time as you treat your substance use disorder, you can greatly increase your chance of achieving long-term change.6

-With such a close relationship between substance use and experiences of trauma or negative emotions, it is easy to see how addressing your past trauma might help in treating your substance use disorder.
-EMDR was made to help work through trauma.3 By working through your negative experiences, EMDR therapy can help address some of the reasons you may have started or continued abusing substances.
-By resolving these reasons, you can loosen the bonds substance use disorder has around your life.
+With such a close relationship between substance use and experiences of trauma and negative emotions, it is easy to see how addressing past trauma might help with treating substance use disorders.
+EMDR was made to help work through trauma.3 By working through negative experiences, EMDR therapy can help address some of the reasons why a person may have started or continued abusing substances.
+By resolving these reasons, you can loosen the bonds that substance use disorder has around your life.

 If you are struggling with substance misuse but aren’t sure if you have a substance use disorder, it may be time to get help.
 Spending time in rehab can give you a diagnosis, a fresh start, and assistance toward stability.
-EMDR therapy could play a crucial role in recovering from addiction or any other mental health disorders you might have.
+EMDR therapy could play a crucial role in recovery from addiction and any other mental health disorders you might have.
 Rehab programs are located throughout the U.S., and many offer specialized addiction treatment that can cater to individual needs.
 You can use SAMHSA’s Behavioral Services Locator to search for facilities that offer EMDR therapy.
 Many state government websites will also provide local drug and alcohol resources to those in need.
 To find your state government’s website, do a web search for your state name and ‘.gov.’
 Once your state website is located, substance use resources shouldn’t be hard to find, and they should provide further phone contacts for your assistance.